India at Asian Games, Sept 26 schedule: Shooting, boxing, hockey continues

 Women’s Individual Round 7 – 4:30 pm IST

-The quartet of Vidit Gujrathi, Arjun Erigaisi, Koneru Humpy, and Harika Dronavalli will continue their individual rounds.
+The quartet of Grandmasters Vidit Gujrathi, Arjun Erigaisi, Koneru Humpy, and Harika Dronavalli will continue their individual rounds.

 Cycling